gilesknap/k3s-minecraft/useful/deployed/new_master/README.md

 I can't easily explain this.
 Perhaps there is a routing issue on this Pi.
 TODO see what happens when joining further pis.
+UPDATE: a fix to this was to add pi1 into the /etc/hosts of the other nodes so I assume this is because there is no DNS resolving the local network names.

 Also NOTE:
    I needed to delete and re-create the service account for kubernetes-dashboard